What is the Construction Industry Scheme (CIS)?

-Under the scheme, contractors deduct money from their subcontractors pay to cover their tax and national insurance contributions.
+Under the scheme, contractors deduct money from their subcontractors pay to cover their tax and National Insurance Contributions.
 Both contractors and subcontractors must be registered for the scheme before any construction work starts.
 The scheme does not apply to employees.

-Some organisations and businesses that are not construction based may also need to be CIS registered if they annually spend more than £1 million per year on construction work over a three year period; for example, property developers or housing associations.
+Some organisations and businesses that are not construction-based may also need to be CIS registered if they annually spend more than £1 million per year on construction work over a three-year period, for example, property developers or housing associations.

-How much is the CIS deduction?
+How much is the CIS tax deduction?